-In addition to Texas State faculty-based study abroad programs, exchange programs, and programs affiliated with Texas State, there are a number of programs not formally associated with Texas State that students may want to consider.
+In addition to Texas State Faculty-Led, Affiliated and International Exchange Programs with Texas State, there are a number of programs not formally associated with Texas State that students may want to consider.

 It is important to keep in mind that by going through a Non-Affiliated provider, you will not be considered a Texas State Student.
 Financial aid through Texas State is not available for these programs, but students are encouraged to look into other scholarships listed on the Financial Assistance page.
 Students may also investigate loans, such as private or alternative loans, through the Office of Financial Aid and Scholarships.
 Information about other Study Abroad programs may be found on websites such as Go Overseas, GoAbroad, and Studyabroad.com.